PepeM112/smart-tutor/docs/test-generation.md

 ## Question Types

-Only Simple and Multiple Choice questions can be generated:
+All three question types can be generated:

 - **Simple** — the AI produces a prompt and one or more valid answers (including reasonable synonyms).
 - **Multiple Choice** — the AI produces a prompt, 2–6 options, and marks which ones are correct.
+- **Long Text** — the AI produces a prompt and a rubric, including criteria with weights and, where relevant, categories.

-Long Text questions are deliberately excluded.
-Designing a rubric — deciding what criteria matter and how to weight them — is a judgment call that belongs to the person who owns the material, not something the AI should decide unsupervised.
+Designing a rubric — deciding what criteria matter and how to weight them — is a judgment call that belongs to the person who owns the material.
+For Long Text questions, the AI drafts a reasonable rubric, but nothing is final until the user reviews it in the preview and edits it as needed before saving.

 ## Validation